elliottfinn/elliottfinn.github.io/_pages/about.md

 <img align="right" src="https://elliottfinn.github.io/images/elliott_mountain.jpeg" alt="Photo" style="width: 325px; border-radius: 10px; padding: 8px 8px 8px 8px"/>

 I am a Ph.D. candidate in political science and environmental science at UC Santa Barbara.
+I live in Goleta, CA and work at UCSB which are located on unceded Indigenous Chumash ancestral lands and waters.
+Please consider financially supporting the Northern Chumash’s efforts to preserve their language via their ytt Northern Chumash Nonprofit and/or find out whose ancestral lands and waters you work and live on at: https://native-land.ca/

 I study the institutional roots of identity group grievances, federal government resentment, support for anti-establishment political behaviors and candidates, and conflict over environmental policy and management.
 I am particularly interested in understanding how the historical relationships between communities and institutions shape public opinion, political behavior, and environmental outcomes in the American West.